-IN PRAISE OF THE NEGATIVE - Collective work
+IN PRAISE OF THE NEGATIVE - An Anthology

-A precursor to modern photography, the calotype, developed in 1841 by William Henry Fox Talbot, allows several positive images to be obtained from a single negative, produced on paper.
-This technique requires direct intervention by the author in the various stages of preparation and constant control during the manufacturing process, which, far from giving the images a mechanical character, gives them an almost magical appearance.
-Through the margin of interpretation it allows, through the interplay of opacity and transparency of the paper, often waxed or oiled, the calotype offers an airy, almost pictorial rendering—capable, according to texts of the time, of restoring "the roughness, the unevenness, and the immense variety of tones found in nature."
-In mid-19th century Italy, a country open to exchange and experimentation during the Grand Tour, artists and photographers adapted the techniques of paper negatives to the unique light of these regions, thus founding a specific aesthetic movement.
-In this digital age, this "praise of the negative" offers an almost archaeological perspective and essential references for understanding these incunabula of early photography in Italy.
+A precursor to modern photography, the calotype—developed in 1841 by William Henry Fox Talbot—allows for the production of multiple positive images from a single negative, created on paper.
+This technique requires the artist’s direct involvement in the various stages of preparation and constant oversight of the production process; far from giving the images a mechanical quality, this lends them an almost magical quality.
+Through the scope for interpretation it allows, and through the interplay of opacity and transparency in the papers—often waxed or oiled—the calotype offers an ethereal, almost painterly rendering—capable, according to texts of the time, of reproducing “the roughness, the irregularities, and the immense variety of tones in nature.”
+In mid-19th-century Italy, a country of the Grand Tour open to exchange and experimentation, artists and photographers adapted the techniques of the paper negative to the region’s unique light, thereby founding a distinct aesthetic movement.
+In this digital age, this “praise of the negative” offers a quasi-archaeological perspective and essential reference points for understanding these incunabula of early photography in Italy.

 Paris Museums, 2010